EricGebhart/cascalog-check/README.md

 ## Reproduction.

+There is a very minimalist `.emacs` file in the repo, it will install `cider, clojure-mode, flycheck-clojure and flycheck-pos-tip.`

-The short story:
+###The short story:

-jack-in, load the code, change the namespace, > `(codes 3)`. add a function, (defn t [x] x), load the function, run `(codes 3)` again.
+jack-in, load the code - _it won't be_, change the namespace, > `(codes 3)`.
+add a function, (defn t [x] x), load the function, run `(codes 3)` again.
 It will fail.  reload again, function, file, it doesn't matter.

-The only fix is to reload the function and then the entire file.
-It may not even matter which function you load.
+The only fix is to reload the entire file after a save, even if that save happened as part of a reload.

-This creates a scenario where squiggly is not invoked and the code actually loads completely.
+### The long description.

 Cider jack in.
-I let cider do all the injections although I do specify squiggly clojure 1.5 explicitly as it was not injected with cider 12.
+I let cider do all the injections.
 See my profiles.clj in the repo.

-Load core.clj into the repl, change to that namespace and run (codes 3)  or (cats foo-catv)
+Load core.clj into the repl, change to that namespace and run `(codes 3)`  or `(cats foo-catv)`

 If it results in a `FlowException local step failed`,  reload the code and try again.
 Repeat as necessary until it works.